 Drawbacks of leasing a car

 - Mileage restrictions.
-Leasing may make it financially easier to put you in the driver’s seat of a new car, but you won’t be fully in control.
-Most leases come with annual mileage restrictions, typically ranging between 10,000 and 15,000 miles.
+Most leases come with annual mileage restrictions, typically ranging between 10,000 to 15,000 miles.
 If you exceed those limits, you’ll pay a premium — typically around 30 cents per mile.

 Buying a car

 Buying a vehicle means you maintain possession of the car instead of leasing it for a few years.
-If you’re looking for a brand-new car, it can have a big price tag too.
-The average cost of buying a new vehicle in December 2021 was over $47,000, according to data from Kelley Blue Book.
+If you are looking for a brand-new car, it can have a big price tag.
+The average cost of buying a new vehicle in June 2022 was over $48,000, according to data from Kelley Blue Book.

 Benefits of buying a car

 - No mileage limits.
 When you buy a car, you won’t have to keep an eye on your mileage.
-If you want to drive across the country or rack up 100,000 miles in a year, you can do so without worrying about extra fees.
+If you want to rack up 100,000 miles in a year, you can do so without worrying about extra fees.

 - The ability to sell or trade in the vehicle.
 Because the car is yours, you won’t need to think about what to do when your auto loan is paid in full.
-When you’re ready for a new car, truck or SUV, sell it or trade it in at its current market value based on mileage and condition.
+When you’re ready for a new vehicle, trade in or sell your car at its current market value based on mileage and condition.

 Drawbacks of buying a car

 - Higher monthly payments.
-When you buy a car, you’re probably going to spend more each month.
-For example, the average monthly payment for those who bought a Jeep Grand Cherokee was $608 — $138 more than an average monthly payment for leasing it, according to Experian’s State of the Automotive Finance Market report issued in the third quarter of 2021.
+When you buy a car, you will probably spend more each month.
+For example, the average monthly payment for those who bought a Toyota RAV4 was $578 — $131 more than an average monthly payment for leasing it, according to Experian’s State of the Market report for the fourth quarter of 2022.

 - A bigger down payment is required.
-If you put more money down, of course, you can reduce the size of how much you need to borrow and — by extension — those monthly payments, but it will take a bigger chunk of your savings.
+If you put more money down, you can reduce the amount you need to borrow and — by extension — those monthly payments, but it will take a bigger chunk of your savings.